AB-1423

 Key Takeaways

-• Establishes new payment flexibility for electric vehicle charging stations while prohibiting mandatory subscriptions.
+• Expands payment options at electric vehicle charging stations by prohibiting mandatory subscriptions or memberships.

 Get Involved